BrainhackMTL/psy6983_2021/content/en/modules/machine_learning_neuroimaging/index.md

  * 2. Watch the video and test the code yourself

 Using the same dataset
- *
+ * Tweak the pipeline in the tutorial, by applying PCA to reduce the dimensionality of features (feature selection).
+Refer to scikit-learn documentation. https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html
+ * Implement cross-validation, but this time changing for leave-one-out.
+ * Plot the performance of the different polynomial fit (MSE) for train and test error.
+What do you observe?
+ * Remember we talked about regularization in the introduction to machine learning?
+Variance of model estimation increases when there are more features than samples.
+This  especially relevant when we have > 2000 features as it is the case here!
+Apply a penalty to the SVC model by changing the default in argument.
+Refer to https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html.
+Compare with previous results.

  * Follow up with Andréanne Proulx to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources

--
+- scikit-learn documentation (https://scikit-learn.org/stable/)
 - Python Data Science Handbook's chapter on machine learning by Jake VanderPlas is an excellent resource, althought not openly available online
-- scikit-learn documentation (https://scikit-learn.org/stable/)